thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 # Examples

-This section shows some message-exchanges examples.
+This section shows some examples of TLS handshakes using different combinations of authentication means.

 ## Server authentication with Verifiable Credential

+This example shows a TLS 1.3 handshake with server authentication.
+The server selects a Verifiable Credential for authentication.
-This is an example of a client willing to receive and validate a VC from the server.
-The client does not own an identity at the TLS level and so omits the client_cert_type extension.
-The server indicates in the EncryptedExtensions message that it selected a VC to insert in the Certificate message.
+The client does not own an identity at the TLS level, therefore omits the client_certificate_type extension.
+The server indicates in the EncryptedExtensions message a server_certificate_type equal to VC and insert the Verifiable Credential into the Certificate message.

 <!--
 ```